vmware-tanzu/tanzu-dev-portal/content/team/mauricio-salatino/_index.md

 youtube: ""
 ---

-Mauricio is currently working at the [Knative OSS Project](https://knative.dev/) as part of the VMware MAPBU (Modern Apps Platform Business Unit).
+Mauricio is currently working at the [Knative OSS Project](https://knative.dev/) as part of VMware.
 He is the author of the [Continuous Delivery for Kubernetes](https://www.manning.com/books/continuous-delivery-for-kubernetes) book for Manning and he is passionate about Open Source, Cloud Native, and Kubernetes.
 You can always get in touch with him via Twitter
 @Salaboy